utah-cs4470-sp25/class/hw13/README.md

     pop rax
     imul rax, r10
     push rax

 But multiplications by powers of two can be represented with a shift:

     ; compute x
     pop rax
     shl rax, 8
     push rax

 Note that `8` is the log-base-2 of 256.
 Make this optimization in `cg_binop_expr` when the right-hand operand is an integer constant that is also a power of two.
-In most languages you can test that an integer `x` is a power of two with this code:
+In most languages you can test that an integer `x` is a power of two with this code (using both logical AND `&&` and bitwise AND `&`):

     x >= 0 && x & (x - 1) == 0

-Note that this uses the bitwise AND operator, `&`.
-You'll need to compute the log-base-2 of a power of two; the easiest way to do that is probably this loop:
+The following loop computes the log-base-2 of a number that is a power of two:

     int n;
     for (n = 0; (1 << n) < x; n++);

-It's a good idea to put both the is-power-of-two and the log-base-2 code into helper methods.
+It's a good idea to put your is-power-of-two and log-base-2 codes into helper functions.

+Make sure to handle **all** multiplications that appear in generated assembly.
-Make sure you handle all multiplications; you can probably search your `Function` class for `imul` instructions to find them all:
+You can probably search your compiler for `imul` instructions to find them all.

+More notes:

  - Handle multiplying ith a power of two on the left or right.
 That is, both `x * 256` and `256 * x` should be optimized.

  - If you see something like `256 * 256`, handle it like `256 * x`.
-   (Of course, a real compiler would constant-fold this.)
+   (A real compiler would constant-fold this.)

- - Also optimize multiplications in the array indexing portion of an `array` loop, if the bounds of the array are integer constants that are powers of two.
+ - Optimize multiplications in the array indexing portion of an `array` loop if the bounds of the array are integer constants that are powers of two.
 For example, if `array[i : 256, j : 256] body`, make sure the array indexing logic shifts by 8 instead of multiplying by 256.

- - However, **do not** optimize the multiplications when allocating the array in an `array` loop, because `shl` doesn't set the overflow flag in the expected way.
+ - **Do not** optimize the multiplications when allocating the array in an `array` loop, because `shl` doesn't set the overflow flag in the expected way.

-Probably the most important one of these is optimizing multiplications in array indexing, because those happens inside loops.
+Probably the most important one of these is optimizing multiplications in array indexing, because indexes appear in `array` loops.

-## Reducing array copies
+## P5.
+Reducing array copies for indexing

 When you write an expression like `a[10, 12]`, which is an array index into a variable, the generated assembly goes through these steps.